JanHerca/urantiapedia/output/wikijs/en/article/Daniel_Love_Glazer/Urantia_revelation_contemporary_thought.md

 How is a student of _The URANTIA Book_ to react to Smart's philosophy?
 Regarding his attack on religion's anthropocentrism in contrast with science's large worldview, one can't help wondering what Smart would think of the cosmology of _The URANTIA Book_: the giant central universe of Havona encircled by 700,000 local universes, each containing, or destined to contain, 10 million planets inhabited by evolving freewill creatures, not even to mention the incredibly vaster outer space levels, And at the same time, of course, _The URANTIA Book_ gloriously affirms that each moral will creature on all these 7 trillion planets is indeed made in the image of God-that is, indwelt by a Thought Adjuster-and is loved by God with an infinite love, and that all of these planets will be blessed by the incarnation of a Paradise Son of God, Interesting, too, would be Smart's reaction to _The URANTIA Book_'s portrayal of purposeful evolution, which harmonizes the discoveries of science with the truths of spiritual overcontrol and the spiritual origin of all life.

 I will not comment specifically on Smart's arguments regarding immortality and prayer.
 I only wonder why he failed to report science's verdict on the question of the existence of God, I suppose that research project hasn't been completed yet.
 According to _The URANTIA Book_, “_When the philosophy of man leans heavily toward the world of matter, it becomes rationalistic or naturalistic.
 When philosophy inclines particularly toward the spiritual level, it becomes idealistic or even mystical, When philosophy is so unfortunate as to lean upon metaphysics, it unfailingly becomes skeptical, confused.
-In past ages most of man's knowledge and intellectual evaluations have fallen into one of these three distortions of perception._” ([UB 103:6.14](/en/The_Urantia_Book/103#p6_14)) Smart's error is clearly naturalism, in accordance with the prevailing bias of the times.
+In past ages most of man's knowledge and intellectual evaluations have fallen into one of these three distortions of perception._” (<a id="a55_734"></a>[UB 103:6.14](/en/The_Urantia_Book/103#p6_14)) Smart's error is clearly naturalism, in accordance with the prevailing bias of the times.
 He assumes that the scientific viewpoint is the only valid one, and like someone who always wears red glasses, all his perceptions are colored by that monochromatic lens.

 As for the spiritual transformation of mankind, for Smart, apparently, there is no spirit, only matter, and the only transformation to be expected is the dropping of man's silly religious superstitions in the face of the all-encompassing march of science.

 It is useful to be reminded, as _The URANTIA Book_ says, that “_In reality, true religion cannot become involved in any controversy with science; it is in no way concerned with material things.
-Religion is simply indifferent to, but sympathetic with, science, while it supremely concerns itself with the scientist._” ([UB 195:6.2](/en/The_Urantia_Book/195#p6_2))
+Religion is simply indifferent to, but sympathetic with, science, while it supremely concerns itself with the scientist._” (<a id="a59_318"></a>[UB 195:6.2](/en/The_Urantia_Book/195#p6_2))

 ## Man vs. Machine